tfiers/sharp/README.md

 If you want to run tasks in parallel, a [central Luigi task scheduler](https://luigi.readthedocs.io/en/stable/central_scheduler.html) should be used instead of the local scheduler.

-> Note that because the Luigi scheduling server only runs on Linux-like operating systems, running multiple sharp workers in parallel is not supported on Windows.

-`sharp` provides a wrapper script to configure and start the Luigi scheduling server.
-It takes as argument the name of a new directory in which the server logs, task history database, and scheduler PID and state file will be stored:
+`sharp` provides a wrapper script, `sharp scheduler start`, to configure and start the Luigi scheduling server as a background (daemon) process.
+It takes as argument the name of a new directory in which the server logs, task history database, and scheduler PID and state files will be stored:
 ```bash
 $ sharp scheduler start ~/luigi-scheduler
 ```

 Similarly, `sharp scheduler stop` and `sharp scheduler state` commands are provided.

+> The Luigi scheduling server can only run as a daemon on Linux-like operating systems.
+If you want to use the scheduling server on Windows, run it manually in the foreground using the `luigid` command.

 When the central scheduler is running, and when you have correctly set the